 One day she found what she now calls The Beauty Spot.
 The view is just a mile and a half from the circa 1900 farmhouse that eventually became her home, and is just west of St. Wenceslaus church on Kolarik Road.
 From a high ridge, the land falls away to deliver a grand view of Lake Michigan and Lake Leelanau and that rolling Leelanau County landscape.
 “I got out of my car and climbed up on the road embankment, and it was so beautiful I just cried,” she says.
 She hadn’t realized till then how important it was for her to be surrounded by natural beauty.

 Just as important, both for her soul and her business, was that kindred foodie spirits lived nearby.
 When she first visited Tandem Ciders, now her neighbors, she told the owner, Dan, about historical farm drinks called switchels, cold drinks made with fruit vinegars diluted with water and taken to men in the field on hot days.
 “When I came back the second time, he said, ‘I want to talk more about those switchels.’ ” She was stunned.
 “Normally when I talk about my historical food stuff people just zone me out.
 Not only did this man not zone me out, he remembered me and wanted to continue the conversation.
 I thought, “My god, I fit in here!”

-Historic dinner for your group: 6-person minimum/20-person maximum. $50 per person, plus tax and gratuity.
+Historic dinner for your group: 8-person minimum/20-person maximum. $75 per person, includes gratuity, add 6% tax.
 Individualized menus are arranged during the reservation process.
 You may book a dinner whether staying the night or not.